HISTORY OF THE OKLAHOMA CAMERA CLUB, INC.

 The Oklahoma Camera Club was started in October 1931 by seven photographers, amateur and professional, who met at the Oklahoma City YMCA to consider forming a camera Club.
 The founders wanted to advance their knowledge of photography through fellowship and sharing of information and skills; at that time photography was joining the recognized art world.
 Soon members were gaining knowledge of this unique combination of science and art and becoming more aggressive, reaching out and finding more and better pictures.
 Members quickly became valuable assets to the local community including the Oklahoma City Chamber of Commerce.

 Members sought the fellowship of those with mutual interests, from all walks of life, but in the beginning, only men were invited.
-As there were only a few, they met in the members homes, spread their prints on the dining room table and picked the winners.
+As there were only a few, they met in the members’ homes, spread their prints on the dining room table, and picked the winners.
 At that time, the prints were black and white and most were 5 x 7.
 The Club continues to promote competition as the way to learn and improve one’s photographic skills, fostering equal competition through the use of classes ranging from the beginner to the more experienced.

 The Club took itself seriously.
 A prospective new member was required to attend several meetings consecutively before he might be invited to join.
-But first he was asked to submit a list of camera equipment owned and indicate a desire to participate in photo competition.
+But first, he was asked to submit a list of camera equipment owned and indicate a desire to participate in a photo competition.
 The votes were in secret and a single “no” meant he could not join that select company.
 Dues were paid monthly and every meeting ended with the call, “Does anyone want to see the treasurer?”

-As the Club grew in size and achievements, other small Clubs were forming with many looking towards the Oklahoma Camera Club as the “big group;” some of these including the Southwestern Bell Club, the OG&E Club and the O-T Club (Oklahoman and Times) eventually elected to join ranks with the OCC.
-The O-T Club brought in a number of members including three who eventually served as presidents, Mel Woodbury, U. Joseph Brown and Gilbert Hill.
+As the Club grew in size and achievements, other small Clubs were forming with many looking towards the Oklahoma Camera Club as the “big group;” some of these including the Southwestern Bell Club, the OG&E Club, and the O-T Club (Oklahoman and Times) eventually elected to join ranks with the OCC.
+The O-T Club brought in a number of members including three who eventually served as presidents, Mel Woodbury, U. Joseph Brown, and Gilbert Hill.

 Open to All

 Our club was born during the business depression and survived the dust storms of the “dirty thirties.”
-Similar to the rest of America, the Club called on the women to preserve it during World War II as they took on ever increasing responsibilities.
+Similar to the rest of America, the Club called on the women to preserve it during World War II as they took on ever-increasing responsibilities.
 This eventually led to Georgia Venk, FPSA, becoming the first woman President in 1976, and Louise Hill, FPSA, succeeding her in 1977.
 As of today, eight women have been president with the most recent being Mary Early in 2004 succeeded by Jaci Finch, APSA, in 2005.
 The Club is now looking forward to the leadership of Jan Lee beginning in 2007.

 Today, the Club continues to be open to one and all who express an interest in photography, from the admirer of photographic art to the professional photographer.
 Quite contrary to the original secret ballot, in 2006 the Club opened membership by placing an application on the Club’s website where new members can join and then pay their dues through PayPal; the Club continues to be the place where anyone who has an interest in photography may come to learn the art and science of photography and serve the needs of the community.

-The year 1959 brought another “turning point” in Club history; the Club initiated a new concept of club operation by Executive Committee (Board), a new constitution and a new sense of civic responsibility for making worthwhile exhibits available for public viewing.
+The year 1959 brought another “turning point” in Club history; the Club initiated a new concept of club operation by Executive Committee (Board), a new constitution, and a new sense of civic responsibility for making worthwhile exhibits available for public viewing.
 These changes provided the needed organization and mission to later support the formation of an incorporated organization.
-So, in 1971, our forty year old club became a corporation, the Oklahoma Camera Club, Inc. Today, the Club is exploring the opportunities of filing for reorganization under 501(c)(3) of the Internal Revenue Code offering additional opportunities for public service along with tax incentives.
+So, in 1971, our forty-year-old club became a corporation, the Oklahoma Camera Club, Inc. Today, the Club is exploring the opportunities of filing for reorganization under 501(c)(3) of the Internal Revenue Code offering additional opportunities for public service along with tax incentives.

 The Club received a gift of $1000 in 1981 from the estate of member George Fiellin.
 Ed Lamb, a member of the Board in 1982-83, suggested using this gift to establish the “Oklahoma Camera Club Gift and Endowment Fund” to provide a “means of receiving and administering gifts and bequests.”
 Later, Cecil Nicholas left the Club royalties from oil leases which the Club continues to receive today.
 The Club’s investments have continued to grow from the generosity of many members and the surplus monies earned from conducting an Exhibition each year.